Introduction to Amazon interviews

 The role of the Bar Raiser is to

-- Assist the hiring team to prepare for interviews, including setting the right type of questions.
-They assist the hiring team with topics like: which principles should this candidate over index on in order to be successful in the role?
+- Assist the hiring team to prepare for interviews, including setting the right type of Amazon behavioral interview questions.
+They assist the hiring team with topics like: Which principles should this candidate over index on in order to be successful in the role?
 Which principles can they be trained to adopt and which are integral?

-- Ensure the process is run in a robust way: they make sure that written feedback is provided and assessment is fair and unbiased.
+- Ensure the process is run in a robust way: Bar Raisers make sure that written feedback is provided and assessment is fair and unbiased according to a pre-agreed set of Amazon behavioral interview questions.
 They audit the interviewing team and leader’s capabilities and coach them through the interview loop.
 They’re mindful that every candidate is likely also a customer.
-They might push for more diverse panels to review the candidate to avoid confirmation bias or other types of biases.
+They might push for more diverse panels to review the candidate to avoid confirmation bias or other types of bias.
 They will work to make sure that the timing is appropriate for the candidate, that the candidate has context on the process, and that sufficient information is being gathered on the candidate to inform decision making appropriately.

 What Bar Raisers look for on top of Leadership Principle fit